ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

   Using the above commands you can replace a `user` with `USERNAME` in all of your commits, then add the remote again (because probably during the filter operations previous remote is removed.), and finally forcefully push to the GitHub.

+- `cava` - `cava` is a bar spectrum audio visualizer for terminal or desktop (SDL).
+- `fum` - A fully customizable tui-based mpris music client.

 **References:**